 High for methods – appropriate for what is assumed and presented.
 Mathematics correct for what is presented.
 Authors neglect discussing/presenting gradually-varied flow rating curves besides their single-value rating curve.
 For large rivers with major floodplain storage (such as this Rhone application), they need to describe why a standard stage-discharge (SD) model is appropriate at this location, given the presentation and discussion of the stage-fall (SFD) rating curve for the Rhone at Valence (Mansanarez et al., 2016), located about 140 km upstream.

 Unlike Valence, using a SFD rating curve is not justified at Beaucaire for several reasons.
 At Valence, a variable backwater from the CNR dam influences the stage.
 This is not the case at Beaucaire because there is no dam downstream from the gauge.
 In addition, the sea (and the tide) creates a backwater effect on the stage at Beaucaire.
 However, this effect only influences the very low flows.
 As we focus on the floods in this article, we assume that there is no reason to use a SFD model here.
 Therefore, just like the gauge operator (CNR), we use a SD model here.
-Je veux bien mentionner baratin SFD mais je ne suis pas certain qu’il faille s’attarder sur ce sujet dans le cas de Beaucaire.
-Je peux mentionner quelque part que dans le cas de l’étude des crues à Beaucaire, on considère que le modèle hauteur/débit classique est approprié et basta ?

 We added the following sentences at the beginning of section 3.2 (line 273):

 “Many gauges of the Rhône River are subject to the effect of variable backwaters caused by the proximity of a dam, and therefore require the use of a stage-fall-discharge (SFD) rating curve model (for example, Valence gauge, 140 km upstream from Beaucaire described by Mansanarez, 2016).
 Beaucaire is located within a narrowing of the floodplain and there is no dam downstream from the gauge.
 However, a backwater effect from the sea has been observed at Beaucaire Restitution, but it only affects the very low flows.
 As this article focuses on floods, we assume that there is no reason to use a SFD model here.
 Consequently, like the gauge operator (CNR), a stage-discharge (SD) model is used for both Pont de Beaucaire and Beaucaire Restitution gauges."